-As previously noted, LCE is California's third operating CCA program, which began serving customers in May 2015.
-LCE currently provides retail electric generation service to approximately 73,000 customer accounts, which are expected to consume about 620 gigawatt hours per year.
-LCE has now entered into several power purchase agreements (both short- and long-term) with various suppliers, certain of which have contributed to LCE's RPS compliance during early-stage CCA operation as well as in the near-term planning horizon.
-Over the midand longer-term planning horizons, LCE expects that the contract stemming from CalChoice's previously administered long-term renewable energy solicitations will contribute to LCE meeting pertinent RPS compliance obligations during Compliance Periods 4, 5 and 6 (and beyond).
-LCE also expects that further solicitations will be necessary over time, as additional supply commitments will be required to fulfill the City's growing renewable energy requirements that are expected to increase in concert with California's escalating RPS mandate.
+As previously noted, SJP began serving customers in April 2018.
+SJP currently provides retail electric generation service to approximately 14,400 retail electric accounts, which are expected to consume about 171 gigawatt hours per year.
+To date, SJP, via solicitations administered by CalChoice, has entered into several power supply agreements (both short- and long-term) with various suppliers, certain of which will contribute to SJP's RPS compliance during early-stage and ongoing CCA operation.
+SJP expects that further solicitations will be necessary over time, as additional supply commitments will be required to fulfill the City's growing renewable energy requirements that are expected to increase in concert with California's escalating RPS mandate.
 The exact portfolio characteristics selected may vary depending on direction received from the City's Governing Council, advice provided by CalChoice, renewable resource availability, procurement costs, legislative and policy changes, technological improvements, preferences of the City, or other developments, such as the procurement ordered in Mid-Term Reliability decision, D.21-06-035 and, later, D.23-02-040.
 The City's RPS supply portfolio is expected to become increasingly diverse in the future as the City continues to pursue additional RPS supply agreements and awaits deliveries from its new geothermal facility, which is expected to commence operations in mid-2026.
-LCE examines and estimates supply and customer demand and will structure its future procurement efforts to balance customer demand with requisite resource commitments.
-This examination of customer demand and other market developments will help reduce costs and assist in meeting planned procurement for the period addressed in this RPS Procurement Plan.
+SJP and CalChoice examine and estimate supply and customer demand and will structure future procurement efforts to balance customer demand with requisite resource commitments.
+This examination of customer demand and other market developments will help reduce costs and assist in meeting expected renewable energy requirements for the period addressed in this RPS Procurement Plan.

-LCE continues to monitor regulatory proceedings related to direct access and will evaluate the impacts of any developments that may result in future adjustments to LCE's load forecast and related renewable energy procurement obligations, which would be expected to decrease if LCE loads migrate to direct access providers - in theory, such a change would push LCE's renewable energy content higher unless surplus supply was sold to other market participants; this would be similar to the impacts experienced by California's IOUs as a result of ongoing CCA implementations and expansions.
+SJP continues to monitor regulatory proceedings related to direct access and will evaluate the impacts of any developments that may result in future adjustments to SJP's load forecast and related renewable energy procurement obligations, which would be expected to decrease if SJP loads migrate to direct access providers - in theory, such a change would push SJP's renewable energy content higher unless surplus supply was sold to other market participants; this would be similar to the impacts experienced by California's IOUs as a result of ongoing CCA implementations and expansions.
 To the extent that any adjustments to the City's retail sales forecast are made, it will reflect such adjustments in a subsequent RPS Procurement Plan.
-Through the ongoing evaluation of customer demand and other market developments, LCE hopes to influence reduced overall costs while meeting planned procurement objectives for the period addressed in this RPS Procurement Plan.
+Through the ongoing evaluation of customer demand and other market developments, SJP hopes to influence reduced overall costs while meeting planned procurement objectives for the period addressed in this RPS Procurement Plan.